DavePower-cloud/DavePower-cloud/README.md

 ## 👤 About

+Researcher and simulation specialist with 25+ years’ experience across healthcare, training, simulation, and research.
 I work at the intersection of **artificial intelligence, healthcare simulation, and immersive learning technologies**.
 My work focuses on developing **AI-supported training systems** that model clinical communication, evaluate learner performance, and generate realistic simulation scenarios.

 ---